Seiffertx/segredoArt/index.md

 It is still used by many companies of all types and sizes and even after months of its discovery being made public, a lot of hosts still haven't updated their software.
 Here in this article, I present a way to run the exploit so that you can understand the vulnerability and prevent it from being exploited on your system and also explain a little about your application.

+This vulnerability creates an active connection to LDAP, loading a Java Class or Jar that would be a malicious file directly into memory, causing the execution context to be ready.
+With Java already being interpreted as binary, it would already be executed and with that, accessing the memory.
+And accessing the memory, grants us access to databases, files... anything we want to do.

 Your first targets are usually data entry points like username and password logins, http headers like User-Agent, X-Forwarded-For and others.
 Basically anywhere the user can provide data.

 To perform this exploit, I used a vulnerable and easy-to-apply LAB with Log4J available in this [GIT](https://github.com/leonjza/log4jpwn).